PRACTICE DIRECTION 12 – DEFAULT JUDGMENT

 (a) the claim is one that the court has power to hear and decide,

-(b) no other court has exclusive jurisdiction under the Act or the Lugano Convention or Judgments Regulation to hear and decide the claim, and
+(b) no other court has exclusive jurisdiction under the Act, the 2005 Hague Convention, the Lugano Convention or Judgments Regulation to hear and decide the claim, and

 4.4 On an application against a State10 the evidence must: